 Research Pipeline Update

 Dara Shaw provided general status updates on projects in the Collaborative’s research pipeline, including timelines on when the Collaborative can hear more about each project.
-Projects-in-progress include:
+Projects in progress include the following:

 - School Demand and Enrollment (2025)